ikmb/esga/docs/troubleshooting.md

 like this later if there is demand for it.
 For now, this simply means that you won't be able to feed your "mixed" RNA-seq data into ESGA - but you could devise an assembly strategy with Trinity outside of our pipeline and feed the resulting FASTA file as EST (--ESTs) evidence.
 However, please note that Trinity too is not exactly designed to assembly mixed data like that - so you would likely have to run Trinity separately for differnt types of RNA-seq data and pass them as concatenated transcript hints (note: you'll have to rename the sequences since Trinity may create redundant names across multiple runs).

+## The spaln protein step crashes

+Spaln appears a little flakey in some situations.
+By default, spaln is run with the option "-Q7".
+You can modify this by using the --spaln_q option (or "spaln_q:" when using a yaml file) - try setting it to 6, or 5, and resume the pipeline run with "-resume".

 ## The annotation is missing many genes

 ESGA is driven primarily by annotation hints/evidence, in part to ensure that not too many false positive predictions are produced.
 However, if the input evidence is incomplete or not quite fitting for the species to be annotated,